Secure Order Based Voting Using Distributed Tallying: Distributed tallying

 Our protocol involves a set of parties, $\{T_1,\ldots,T_D\}$, that are called {\em talliers}.
 In the protocol, each voter creates shares of his\footnote{For the sake of simplicity, we keep referring to parties by the pronoun ``he''.
 In our context, those parties may be voters, who are humans of any gender, or talliers, that are typically (genderless) servers.} private ballot and distributes them to the $D$ talliers.
-As those ballots are matrices (see the definitions in Section \ref{semihonest}), the secret sharing is carried out for each matrix entry independently.
+Since those ballots are matrices over $\ZZ_p$, as we discuss in Section \ref{semihonest}, the secret sharing is carried out for each matrix entry independently.

 We will use Shamir's $D'$-out-of-$D$ secret sharing with $D' := \lfloor (D+1)/2 \rfloor$ (namely, the value $(D+1)/2$ rounded down to the nearest integer).
-With that setting, at least half of the talliers would need to collude in order to recover the secret ballots.
-If the set of the talliers is trusted to have an {\em honest majority}, then such a betrayal scenario is impossible.
-Namely, if more than half of the talliers are honest, in the sense that they would not attempt cheating, then even if all other dishonest talliers attempt to recover the secret ballots from the shares that they hold, they will not be able to extract any information on the ballots.
+With that setting, at least half of the talliers would need to collaborate in order to recover the secret ballots.
+If the set of talliers is trusted to have an {\em honest majority}, then such a betrayal scenario is impossible.
+Namely, if more than half of the talliers are honest, in the sense that they would not attempt cheating, then even if all other dishonest talliers collude in attempt to recover the secret ballots from the shares that they hold, they will not be able to extract any information on the ballots.
 Higher values of $D$ (and consequently of $D' := \lfloor (D+1)/2 \rfloor$) will imply greater security against coalitions of corrupted talliers, but they will also imply higher costs.

-The first thing that the talliers need to do when receiving from a voter his ballot matrix shares is to verify that those shares correspond to a legal ballot (see Section \ref{legal} where we explain what constitutes a legal ballot).
+The first task of the talliers upon receiving the shares of a voter's ballot matrix is to verify that those shares correspond to a legal ballot (see Section \ref{legal} where we explain what constitutes a legal ballot).
 Then, at the end of the election period, the talliers need to compute the identity of the winning candidates, as dictated by the rule.
-Those tasks would be easy if the talliers could use their shares in order to recover the ballots.
+These tasks would be easy if the talliers could use their shares in order to recover the ballots.
 However, they must not do so, in order to protect the voters' privacy.
-Instead, they must perform those computations on the distributed shares, without revealing the shares to each other.
-As we shall see later on, those computations boil down to the four specific tasks that we proceed to describe.
+Instead, they must perform these computations on the distributed shares, without revealing the shares to each other.
+As we shall see later on, these computations boil down to the four specific tasks that we proceed to describe.